 Homo sapiens (Latin: "wise man") is the species name for humans.
 Believed to have originated in Africa, Homo sapiens is the only surviving member of the Homo genus.

 The first complete draft of the human genome was completed in 2001 with an estimated cost of $300million.
 With the advances in DNA sequencing methods, this price has dropped dramatically down to almost $1000 per genome.
 By combining the individual genome information with other data, such as protein structure models, personalised medicine becomes viable.

-From left to right: i) The number of proteins in the reference proteome of Homo sapiens, ii) the total number of models, iii) the number of unique protein sequences for which at least one model is available and iv) a coverage bar plot is shown.
+From left to right: i) The number of proteins in the reference proteome of Homo sapiens, ii) the number of unique protein sequences for which at least one model is available, iii) the total number of models and iv) a coverage bar plot is shown.

 The bar plot shows the coverage for every protein in the reference proteome of Homo sapiens for which there is at least one model.
 Different colours (dark green to red boxes) represent the coverage of the targets.
 Targets with high coverage are represented in dark green (more than 80% of the target's length is covered by models), whereas low coverage is shown in red.
 The size of each box is proportional to the number of target sequences with a given coverage.

 For information on the latest proteome for Homo sapiens, please visit Proteome.